 Getting Out of Your Own Way - Identity, Stereotype Threat, and Bias in the Workplace

 Identity, stereotype threat, and implicit bias affect the workplace.
 The sense of equity, inclusion, and belonging staff and clients have in a nonprofit may be directly related to how they perceive bias and stereotypes about aspects of their identities from others.
-Given the current political and social climate in our country, in which many of our most vulnerable groups are feeling targeted and under threat, it is likely that staff are internalizing negative messages about themselves, their peers, and/or the clients with whom they work.
+Given the current political and social climate in our country, in which many of our most vulnerable groups are feeling targeted and under threat, it is likely staff are internalizing negative messages about themselves, their peers, and/or the clients with whom they work.
 This workshop will examine how identity shows up in the workplace through stereotype threat and implicit bias.
 Participants will engage in discussion and self-reflection activities that foster empathy and understanding across differences to reduce the negative impact of stereotype threat and bias.